eSports Betting: Why Bookmakers should invest in this growing market

 The short answer is yes; consumers can gamble on esports, whether they want to back a match-winner, bet on live events, or any other type of sports bet.
 Esports gambling is legal across many countries worldwide.

 Now, things become trickier when it comes to specific locations.
-For instance, some countries specifically allow betting on the outcome of eSports events.
+For instance, some countries specifically allow betting on the outcome of esports events.
 Some places heavily regulate eSports betting (we won’t get into the specifics in this article), while in others, eSports events are approved on a case-by-case basis.
 Then there are the fringe cases of countries that technically allow eSports betting even though there are no laws.

 Let’s look at a few examples: